edgelesssys/contrast/docs/docs/deployment.md

 ### RuntimeClass

-Contrast will add annotations and additional configuration to your Kubernetes YAML files.
+Contrast will add annotations to your Kubernetes YAML files.
 If you want to keep the original files unchanged, you can copy the files into a separate local directory.
 You can also generate files from a Helm chart or from a Kustomization.

 <Tabs groupId="yaml-source">